 - While it's not required to toast the pecans, I highly recommend doing so.
-Toasting gives nuts a distinctive toasty flavor while helping them maintain their crunch.
+Toasting gives nuts a deepened, distinctive flavor while helping them maintain their crunch.
 Keep in mind that chopped nuts will toast quicker than whole nuts.
 Watch them carefully once they're almost done, as they can quickly go from perfect to burned.

 - You may use plain yogurt if you don't have Greek yogurt on hand.
-However, keep in mind that the dressing will turn out slightly runnier.
+However, keep in mind that your dressing will turn out slightly runnier.

 - Or, as mentioned above, you can make this chicken salad with all mayonnaise and no yogurt.